sf-wdi-26/modules/w10/d01/m1-angular-intro/readme.md

 Angular creates it's views by templating directly into HTML with expressions.
 This is it's declarative way of building the UI.

-Try writing any regular javascript expression in side double curly brackets, such as: `{{ <someExpression> }}` and see what your HTML evaluates to.
-What happens what you express:
+Try writing any regular javascript expression inside double curly brackets, such as: `{{ __someExpression__ }}` and see what your HTML evaluates to.
+What happens when you express:

 * `4 * 4`
 * `"hola!".toUpperCase()`